Collegium Vocale Gent - NOSPR

 Collegium Vocale Gent

-Collegium Vocale Gent was founded in 1970 on Philippe Herreweghe’s initiative by a group of friends studying at the University of Ghent,.
+In 2020 Collegium Vocale Gent celebrated its 50th anniversary, a golden jubelee!
+The ensemble was founded in 1970 on Philippe Herreweghe’s initiative by a group of friends studying at the University of Ghent,.
 They were one of the first ensembles to use new ideas about baroque performance practice in vocal music.
 Their authentic, text-oriented and rhetorical approach gave the ensemble the transparent sound with which it would acquire world fame and perform at the major concert venues and music festivals of Europe, the United States, Russia, South America, Japan, Hong Kong and Australia.
 Since 2017 the ensemble runs its own summer festival Collegium Vocale Crete Senesi in Tuscany, Italy.

 In recent years, Collegium Vocale Gent has grown organically into an extremely flexible ensemble whose wide repertoire encompasses a range of different stylistic periods.
 Its greatest strength is its ability to assemble the ideal performing forces for any project.
 Music from the Renaissance, for example, is performed by a small group soloists.
 German Baroque music, particularly J.S.
 Bach’s vocal works, has been a speciality of the group and is still the jewel in its crown.
-Today Collegium Vocale Gent performs this music with a small ensemble in which the singers take both the chorus and solo parts.
 Collegium Vocale Gent is also specializing in the Romantic, modern and contemporary oratorio repertoires, performed with the symphonic choir up to 80 singers.

 Under Philippe Herreweghe’s direction, Collegium Vocale Gent has built up an impressive discography with more than 100 recordings, most of them with the Harmonia Mundi France and Virgin Classics labels.
 In 2010, Philippe Herreweghe started his own label φ (phi) together with Outhere Music in order to give himself full artistic freedom to build up a rich and varied catalogue.
 Since then some 20 new recordings with vocal music by Bach, Beethoven, Brahms, Dvorak, Gesualdo, Haydn or Victoria have become available.
-Recent recordings include Claudio Monteverdi’s vespro della Beata Vergine (LPH029) and Sonn und Schild (LPH030) with cantatas by J.S.Bach.
+Recent recordings include J.S.Bach’s Johannes-Passion (LPH 031) and Anton Bruckner’s magnificent Te Deum and Second Mass (LPH34).
 Meanwhile the ensemble recorded Franz Lizst’s Via crucis with Reinbert de Leeuw on the ά label (ALPHA 390).

 Collegium Vocale Gent enjoys the financial support of the Flemish Community, the city of Ghent and Belgium’s National Lottery.